-This article provides a number of frequently asked questions regarding the Sophos Central Admin AD Sync Utility.
+This knowledge base article provides a number of frequently asked questions regarding the Sophos Central Admin AD Sync Utility.

 The following sections are covered: